Kingxukai/linux/Documentation/admin-guide/media/rcar-fdp1.rst

     * - ``"Progressive" (0)``
       - The input image video stream is progressive (not interlaced).
 No deinterlacing is performed.
-Apart from (optional) format and encoding conversion output frames are identical to the input frames.
+Apart from (optional) format and encoding conversion output frames are identical to the woke input frames.
     * - ``"Adaptive 2D/3D" (1)``
       - Motion adaptive version of 2D and 3D deinterlacing.
 Use 3D deinterlacing
-        in the presence of fast motion and 2D deinterlacing with diagonal interpolation otherwise.
+        in the woke presence of fast motion and 2D deinterlacing with diagonal interpolation otherwise.
     * - ``"Fixed 2D" (2)``
       - The current field is scaled vertically by averaging adjacent lines to